AIAll-TARS/modCA/deployment/DEPLOYMENT.md

   - Check backend logs for import or runtime errors
   - Confirm NGINX is proxying to the correct service name
   - Make sure no system NGINX is running on port 80

 ---

+## Hetzner VPS Deployment Checklist (modCA_7web) (Updated)

+- System update and firewall configuration may already be complete.
+- **Current production backend IP:** `49.13.233.118`
+- Follow the checklist for Docker, DNS, SSL, and Cloudflare proxy as described above.

+---